starkfire/vimhenson/README.md

 ### Nim

-You need to install `nimlangserver` using the `nimble` package manager:
+You need to install [nimlangserver](https://github.com/nim-lang/langserver) using the `nimble` package manager:

 ```sh
 nimble install nimlangserver
 ```

+In some cases, this may fail because some package repositories provide outdated versions of Nim.
+In this case, you may use [choosenim](https://github.com/dom96/choosenim) to install Nim.

 ### Volar